mrajeev08/sub-util/README.md

 Utility for submitting jobs (in this case an R script) to remote cluster.
 This uses an rsync to sync from the local directory to the remote directory.
-You will need to make a directory \`bash\` where all the bash & slurm scripts will be stored.
-In this directory, create an Rsync script with 'rsync' in it's name, and that has two commented lines specifying your Princeton email/username and the target cluster (see example/bash/rsync.sh).
+You will need to create an Rsync script with 'subrsync' in it's name that has three commented lines of the format: ## user:={username} (specifies username);
+## cluster:={cluster} (specifies cluster); and ## dirput:={dir} (specifies
+where to put all your shell & slurm scripts).
 In each Rscript you want to run, you can either pass the directories you want to sync from (syncfrom) from and sync to (syncto) as command line arguments or you can include them in the script itself.
 An example is included in this directory.

 optional arguments:
   -h, --help           show this help message and exit